Write an AVF app

 Communicate with VM portion of your app

-To communicate with the VM portion of your app, you first register a callback to be notified when the binder service on the VM.
+To communicate with the VM portion of your app, you first register a callback to be notified when the binder service on the VM is ready.
 When notified, you connect to the binder server and then talk with the server using the custom AIDL interface.
 For example:

 // Register the callback